fubicales2016/fogbowcloud.org/content/pages/rendezvous.md

 </iq>
 ```

-Obs: The updated value is the timestamp of information.
-It will be formatted according to ISO 8601 standard.
+Obs: the updated value is the timestamp of the information; it is formatted according to the ISO 8601 standard.